 3 Things About the Xfinity Flex That Were Pretty Lousy

-1. It Doesn’t Have Most Popular Live Streaming TV Apps
+1. It Doesn’t Have Some Popular Live Streaming TV Apps

 If you’re looking for free streaming TV options, the Flex does have services Pluto TV, Xumo and Tubi preloaded on the device.
 Those have some live elements to them, but they’re a far cry from the paid services.

 You can find current information about apps available on Xfinity Flex here.

 2. You Can’t Add Any Additional Video Streaming Services

 At the time of this writing, there is no way to access those streaming services via the Xfinity Flex.
 When comparing this to a Roku or Amazon Fire TV device, that’s a major drawback.
 Both of those allow you to add apps for many of the most popular streaming services.

 After a few years of using a smaller, more minimalist remote with Roku and Amazon Fire devices, it was kind of hard to turn back the clock to use the remote Xfinity gave me for the Flex.

 Take a look.
 From left to right: Roku Premiere, Amazon Fire TV Stick, TiVo Stream 4K and the Xfinity Flex remote.